David Cleevely: Entrepreneurship

 He funded and became chairman of the Bocca di Lupo restaurant in Soho, London in 2008, and of its subsidiary, Gelupo, in 2011.
 Bocca di Lupo came top in Time Out London's 50 best restaurants for 2009, was a runner-up in the Observer Food Monthly Awards 2010 and was named by Restaurant Magazine as the 23rd best restaurant in the UK at the National Restaurant Awards 2010.
 In 2013 he also invested in Cambridge restaurant The Pint Shop.

 Cleevely was Chairman of LabTech company OpenIOLabs, and became Non-Executive Director when they were acquired by DeepMatter (formerly Cronin Group) in 2017 and stepped down in May 2019.

 In 2019 he joined the board of Focal Point Positioning as Chair and has taken it through two successive funding rounds.
 In 2020 Focal Point Positioning was awarded both The Duke of Edinburgh's Navigation Award for Outstanding Technical Achievement from the Royal Institute of Navigation, and the Hottest SpaceTech Startup in Europe accolade from the Europas.

+In April 2023 Privitar a privacy safeguarding company based on a patent by David Cleevely and John Taysom was one of the winners of the Challenge to Drive Innovation in Privacy-Enhancing Technologies that Reinforce Democratic Values, awarded by the United States and the United Kingdom governments.

+Cleevely helped Professor Lee Cronin spin Chemify out from the University of Glasgow in 2021 and became Chairman.
+In 2023 Chemify announced the completion of £36m ($43m) funding.
+Nobel Prize winner Sir Fraser Stoddart said “I see Chemify as a major development for the field of chemistry.”